ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

     }
 ```

+Note that we do not need to register the `IWindowManager` service into the IoC in `Bootstrapper`.  *Stylet* has done that for us already.

 Once we get the window manager, it can used to show a message box when the application is going to be closed as documented in [MessageBox](https://github.com/canton7/Stylet/wiki/MessageBox).
 A good place to put it is the `CanClose` method of a `Screen`.
 However, the `CanClose` method is labeled obsolete in the current version of *stylet*, and `CanCloseAsync` is suggested instead.

 Now let's override the `CanCloseAsync` method in `GuestBookViewModel` that has been inherited from `Screen`.